gendev1/tds/philosophy.md

 ### "This is just better comments"

 TDS is a **system** for knowledge evolution, not just commenting standards.
-The temporal layers and promotion pipeline create institutional memory that accumulates over time.
+The functional layers and promotion pipeline create institutional memory that accumulates over time.

 ### "This will slow us down"